All Paths Lead to the Microsoft Office 365 Productivity Suite

 You’ve just been handed an emergency request for a proposal to respond to a large, exciting opportunity for your company.
 Producing this proposal will require input from a wide variety of people across your organization from many departments in many locations.

 The big challenge is that the proposal must be delivered in two days.
-You immediately open Skype for Business communication software.
+You immediately open Microsoft Teams communication software.
 Seeing that most of the people you need to connect with are currently available, you start dragging each of their icons into an ad hoc conference.
-You type a quick message into the chat box letting them know why they’re being pulled into a Skype meeting.
+You type a quick message into the chat box letting them know why they’re being pulled into a Teams meeting.

 Before you begin, you use Microsoft Outlook to forward the email you first received about the opportunity to all of the participants you’re adding, so they have the basic facts about the proposal.